arangodb/docs-hugo/site/content/3.13/develop/http-api/collections.md

                       increment:
                         description: |
                           The increment value for the `autoincrement` key generator.
-                          Not used for other key generator types.
+                          Not used by other key generator types.
                         type: integer
                       offset:
                         description: |
                           The initial offset value for the `autoincrement` key generator.
-                          Not used for other key generator types.
+                          Not used by other key generator types.
                         type: integer
                       lastValue:
                         description: |
-                          The current offset value of the `autoincrement` or `padded` key generator.
+                          The offset value for the `autoincrement` or `padded` key generator.
                           This is an internal property for restoring dumps properly.
                         type: integer
                   cacheEnabled: